 If your employer failed to ensure that your working environment was safe, for example, by carrying out risk assessments, maintaining machinery, providing safety equipment and providing adequate training, then the Court may decide that they have behaved negligently.
-Negligence opens up the possibility of a compensation claim.
+Negligence opens up the possibility of a spinal injury compensation claim.

 By law, every employer must carry Employer’s Liability Insurance to protect them against the risk of lawsuits.
 It is the insurance company, and not the employer, who will pay any compensation that is due.

 Car crashes, motorcycle accidents, cycling accidents and being knocked over by a car have the potential to cause serious trauma to the body, which may result in a spinal injury.
-If the other road user behaved negligently, then you may be eligible to make a claim for compensation.
+If the other road user behaved negligently, then you may be eligible to make a claim for spinal injury compensation.

 Whatever the type of road accident, it will help your solicitor tremendously if you can supply full details of the accident such as the details of any witnesses, details of the police report and evidence of the medical attention you received.
-Your solicitor will use this and other information to build a strong case and open settlement negotiations with the motorist’s insurance company.
+Your specialist spinal injury solicitor will use this and other information to build a strong case and open settlement negotiations with the motorist’s insurance company.